Collective Worship

 Monday – Led by the headteacher and covers a range of topics: School Values, British Values, learning behaviours, citizenship and social and emotional development.

-Open the Book also share stories from the bible on this day each month.
+Open the Book also visit each month to share stories from the bible.

 Thursday – Class/KS2 covers a range of topics: School Values, British Values, learning behaviours, citizenship and social and emotional development.